zhanyao17/SupLoopSystem/README.md

 The workspace contains two folders by default, where:

+## User Interface

+- System Manager
+- Sales Department
+- Manufacture Department
+- Stock Control Deparment
+- Recycle Department

-- `src`: the folder to maintain sources
+- `src`: the folder to maintain sources included (base, controller, fxml)
+    - `base` : Main function used (arrayFile + Defined Methods)
+    - `controller` : Contains all the controller to handle each of used scene page in fxml (listed in fxml Sub-Folder)
+    - `fxml` : Contains all the design code for all the scene page

 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.